armatys/LuaHop/README.markdown

 ### Usage:

+#### File descriptors:

-To use LuaHop, you will need also a socket library.
+To use LuaHop, you may need also a socket library.
 Take a look at [LuaAnet](http://github.com/mako52/LuaAnet).
 Probably, you could also use LuaSocket, but I haven't tested it yet.

 	require "anet"
 	require "luahop"